AlGohry/Shopping-Cart-Training/README.md

 ﻿# Shopping-Cart-Training 🛒
-This project " Shopping Cart " is a E-commerce application using javascriptt
+This "shopping cart" project is an e-commerce application using javascript